Amruta Fadnavis: Other activities

 Amruta Fadnavis led the delegation to Manasarovar to promote Indo-Chinese peace in 2015.

 Maharashtra State Lawn Tennis Association (MSLTA) announced Fadnavis as the Chief Patron of the Davis Cup tie between India and New Zealand 2017 in Pune.
 She was again announced as the chief patron of the L&T Mumbai Open Tennis Tournament which took place in November 2018.

 A documentary about Fadnavis, The Voice won the Best Film Documentary at IndieFEST, in 2019.
 It was written, directed, and produced by Sagar Pagar.

 Controversies

 In October 2018, Amruta Fadnavis attended the inaugural voyage of India's first luxury cruise liner 'Angriya'.
 Fadnavis was criticised after a video of her sitting on the edge of the vessel risking her life to take a selfie was released online.
 Fadnavis purportedly ignored multiple requests from security personnel to return to the safe areas of the vessel.
 She later issued an apology for setting a bad example for the youth by taking undue risks to take a selfie.

 In September 2019, Fadnavis was in a controversy for calling Prime Minister Narendra Modi, the "Father of our Country" while wishing the latter on his birthday.

+In September 2025, faced online criticism for her outfit during a beach clean-up event.
+Netizens labelled the attire “inappropriate” and compared it to gym wear.
+The incident sparked widespread debate on social media about public event dress codes.